 Conor Gillies ✰ Audio Producer

-photo of ConorConor is currently audio editor at Jacobin, where he's working on shows such as Long Reads, an interview podcast about political topics and thinkers, and People's History, a documentary series about social movements and class struggle.
-The first season of People's History, "The Point," followed a group of public housing residents in Boston as they organized for better conditions in the face of disinvestment and privatization.
+photo of ConorConor is the audio editor at Jacobin, working on shows such as Long Reads and People’s History, a documentary-style podcast about social movements and class struggle.
+The first season, “The Point,” followed a group of public housing residents in Boston as they organized for better conditions in the face of disinvestment and privatization.

-Previously, he was producer for WBUR's Radio Open Source—a weekly news and culture program and the first-ever podcast—with a focus on art, music, and politics.
-He also developed a WBUR miniseries called Stylus, exploring different themes in sound.
-He has written for The Awl and spoken to KCRW about the pitfalls of public radio advertising, which may have led to a small argument with Ira Glass.
+Previously, at WBUR, he produced Radio Open Source with Christopher Lydon, a weekly news and culture program, and helped create Stylus, a miniseries about music and sound featured by Third Coast and Transom.
+He has written for The Awl and has spoken to KCRW about public radio’s misguided foray into podcast advertising, which may have led to a small argument with Ira Glass.

 Selected Audio